Trees are living organisms that require many proper conditions to thrive. This is especially true for cultivated forms of Acer palmatum.

 Diseases

-There are a number of diseases that affect the Japon maple.
+Several diseases affect the Japanese maple.
 Most of them cause the leaves to turn yellow or become discolored.

 Usually, yellow spots appear on the leaves first.
 Depending on the disease, the spots can be small or cover most of the leaves.